Jumpst3r/Opt_ML_project/README.md

 Borrow codes from: https://github.com/Harry24k/adversarial-attacks-pytorch#Demos The notebook I use is in: "./Opt_ML_project/adversarial-attacks-pytorch/demos/White Box Attack Cifar-10.ipynb" There are several basesline and their computation time and L2 loss per iter.
 Also, I provide the correct num.
+To run the notebook, first run:
+'''
+pip install torchattacks
+'''